Colorifix/python-notion-api/README.md

 <img src="./img/logo.webp" alt="Logo" width="100"/>

-Object oriented API wrapper that uses Pydantic to convert Notion objects to Python objects and vice-versa.
+Yet another client for Python Notion API...

-Key features:
+which brings you:

-* Async client allowing you to send multiple requests at once
+    * Async calls allowing you to send multiple requests at once
     * Pydantic models that wrap pages and databases for simple use

 ## Quick start